-\\\\ Percentage consumers is based on a ratio of the number of consumers compared to the number of respondents in the population group (age group) from the DNSIYC or NDNS surveys (not rounded to 2 s.f.)
+Percentage consumers is based on the ratio of the number of consumers compared to the number of respondents in the population group (age group) from the DNSIYC or NDNS surveys (not rounded to 2 s.f.)

-The acute consumption data for wheat flour in Table 1 shows that all age groups are on average likely to exceed 30 g of wheat flour per eating occasion per day, those from age 1.5 years and above are likely to exceed 50 g of wheat flour per eating occasion on average and those from age 4 years and above are likely to exceed 80 g per eating occasion The highest contributor to wheat flour consumption was from bread, followed by pasta, pastry, cakes and biscuits and other.
+The estimated acute consumption data for wheat flour in Table 1 shows that all age groups are on average likely to exceed 30 g of wheat flour per eating occasion per day, those from age 1.5 years and above are likely to exceed 50 g of wheat flour per eating occasion on average and those from age 4 years and above are likely to exceed 80 g per eating occasion.
+The highest contributor to wheat flour consumption was from bread, followed by pasta, pastry, cakes and biscuits, and other.
 These data do not exclude products that may have soya as an intentional ingredient.

-Tables 2 and 3 show the soya protein intake which were derived using data provided by the NABIM from the most recent due diligence testing for soya in wheat flour (September 2015 - May 2020) and the consumption data for wheat flour in Table 1.
+Tables 2 and 3 show the estimated soya protein intakes derived using data provided by the nabim from the most recent due diligence testing for soya in wheat flour (September 2015 - May 2020) and the consumption data for wheat flour in Table 1.

-There were 369 test results provided by the NABIM by NABIM member companies, and according to the NABIM 'different companies use different test kits or commercial laboratories to test their flours for soya.
+There were 369 test results provided by the nabim member companies, and according to the nabim, 'different companies use different test kits or commercial laboratories to test their flours for soya.
 As such, there was variation in how results were reported, with some reporting soya flour and some soya protein.
 Where soya flour was reported, this was almost always where a Neogen Veratox ELISA kit had been used.
 The manufacturer instructions state that to convert a soya flour result to soya protein, it should be multiplied by 0.515 (51.5%).
 This conversion was carried out on results reported as soya flour.'
 As such, all results were reported as soya protein.
-Furthermore, the NABIM stated that 'there is variation in the LOD of different soya testing methods.
-Where a result was below the LOD, the middle bound was used (LOD\0.5) to generate a result that can be analysed statistically.
+Furthermore, the nabim stated that 'there is variation in the LOD of different soya testing methods.
+Where a result was below the LOD, the middle bound was used (LOD0.5) to generate a result that can be analysed statistically.
 Where a test method gives a range of detection, the mid-point was used (e.g. >10 to <25, converted to 17.5 ppm).'

-For the exposure assessment, the average of the 369 test results was taken to give the mean concentration of soya protein in wheat flour (29 mg/kg wheat flour rounded to 2 s.f.) and the maximum concentration recorded (1100 mg/kg wheat flour rounded to 2 s.f.) was used.
+For the exposure assessment, the mean concentration of soya protein in wheat flour (29 mg/kg wheat flour rounded to 2 s.f.), based on the average of the 369 test results provided, and the maximum concentration recorded (1100 mg/kg wheat flour rounded to 2 s.f.), were used.